qawsedstation/hackathon/README.md

-# giffgaff-alexa-skill
+# kitchen-alexa-skill

-## Sample Code for giffgaff Hackathon
+## Sample Code for kitchen Hackathon

-See `/example` folder for a giffgaff Public API enabled AWS Lambda - just compress and upload index.js, gifgaff.js & node_modules then configure your skill with `intents.json` & `utterances.txt` generated with `node assets`.
+See `/example` folder for a kitchen Public API enabled AWS Lambda - just compress and upload index.js, gifgaff.js & node_modules then configure your skill with `intents.json` & `utterances.txt` generated with `node assets`.

-Note that Alexa Account Linking can be enabled on your skill via `https://www.allmark.cloud/authenticate` & `https://www.allmark.cloud/authorize` - Note: token refresh isn't implemented.
+A skill to allow chefs audibly hear orders placed via a front of house pos system (app).

+## What is doing
+Receive an order from the app.
+Award the chef when he is quick and adds some pressure on him when there are too many orders in place

+## You can say
+Ask kitchen for orders

 ## Useful links: